Mathematical Foundations of AI & ML

 • Active learning with GP uncertainty reduces required experiments by 40%.

-GP regression: blue curve = posterior mean, shaded 95% CI narrows at training points and widens in unexplored regions — guiding next experiments.
+GP point predictions with 95% credible set: the band narrows at training points and widens in unexplored regions — exactly the signal that guides the next experiment.

 Materials example: active learning with GP uncertainty